cldeluna/pyats_intro/README.md

 Tip: make sure your <name> matches your device hostname exactly!

-As of pyATS version 20.4.1, you can also generate testbed files from a file, an ansible hosts file, or netbox!
+As of pyATS version 20.4.1, you can also generate testbed files from a file (CSV, Excel), an Ansible hosts file, or netbox!

 I found the [Testbed Topology Schema](https://pubhub.devnetcloud.com/media/pyats/docs/topology/schema.html) very helpful when trying to generate testbed files.